priv-kweihmann/oelint-adv/README.md

 ```

 would enable the two rules `oelint.file.includenotfound` and `oelint.file.requirenotfound`.
-The severity of `oelint.file.includenotfound` will be the default of the tool, while `oelint.file.requirenotfound` will report `warning` instead of the original suggested severity
+The severity of `oelint.file.includenotfound` will be the default of the tool, while `oelint.file.requirenotfound` will report `warning` instead of the original suggested severity.

 ### Adding additional constants

-Please see [oelint-parser](https://github.com/priv-kweihmann/oelint-parser) for further details, how to add your own constants to the parser
+Please see [oelint-parser](https://github.com/priv-kweihmann/oelint-parser) for further details, how to add your own constants to the parser.

 ## vscode extension

-Find the extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=kweihmann.oelint-vscode), or search for `oelint-vscode`
+Find the extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=kweihmann.oelint-vscode), or search for `oelint-vscode`.

 ## Jenkins integration